zhaoxin-chang/zhaoxin-chang.github.io/_pages/about.md

 Research Interests
 ======
-I am interested in wireless sensing based health monitoring and mobile computing.
+I am interested in wireless sensing and mobile computing for health monitoring and human-computer interaction.
 My research focuses on addressing key challenges in wireless sensing to bridge the gap between wireless sensing theories and real-world development.

 ![avatar](/files/fig.png)